MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 When an app initiates a video capture, a Media Foundation Source Reader is instantiated to provide the video stream.
 This media source reads a registry value from the device registry key.
 If the CLSID of the driver MFT’s COM class is found in the registry value, the source reader instantiates the driver MFT and inserts it into the media pipeline.

-In addition to Windows Store device apps, the driver MFT functionality can be accessed when the device associated with it is used to capture video using the following APIs:
+In addition to UWP device apps, the driver MFT functionality can be accessed when the device associated with it is used to capture video using the following APIs:

-- HTML5 &lt;video&gt; tags in a Windows Store app using HTML.
+- HTML5 &lt;video&gt; tags in a UWP app using HTML.
 Transforms that the driver MFT has enabled will affect video that is being played using the &lt;video&gt; element, as in the following code example:

     ```
     var video = document.getElementById('myvideo');